ulflulfl/homeautomation/Xiaomi_Mijia_LYWSD03MMC.md

 Before flashing, the factory Bluetooth name of all devices will be LYWSD03MMC.

-After flashing the ATC firmware, the name depends on the MAC address and will be something like: ATC_010203, the second part is the last three bytes of the Bluetooth MAC address.
-The first three bytes are fixed to A4:C1:38.
-The MAC address in this example would be: A4:C1:38:01:02:03
+After flashing the ATC firmware, the name depends on the MAC address and will be something like: ATC_010203.
+The first part is fixed to "ATC_", the second part "010203" is the last three bytes of the Bluetooth MAC address.
+The first three bytes of the MAC address are fixed to A4:C1:38, so the full address in this example would be: A4:C1:38:01:02:03

 You can use *sudo hcitool lescan* on Linux, to list all active BLE devices.